Penal Code 1192.7: Serious Felonies in California

 - if a person with a prior conviction of a serious felony is convicted of a new felony, he/she shall be sentenced to state prison for twice the term otherwise provided for the crime.

-- if a person who has two previous serious felony convictions is convicted of a new serious or violent felony, he/she shall be sentenced to a state prison term of at least 25 years to life.
+- if a person with two previous serious felony convictions is convicted of a new serious or violent felony, he/she shall be sentenced to a state prison term of at least 25 years to life.

 In short, each serious felony conviction is considered a “strike” under California’s criminal justice system.
 The first time someone is convicted, the usual sentencing laws apply.
 The second “strike” will earn them double the required jail term for their current conviction.
 While a third strike could land them a life sentence.

-In 2012, the law was amended to allow defendants currently serving a third strike to petition the court for a reduction of their prison term to a second strike sentence.
+In 2012, the law was amended through Proposition 36 to allow defendants currently serving a third strike to petition the court to reduce their prison term to a second strike sentence.

 (Related: Probation vs. Parole: What’s The Difference?)